Skip to main content

 Why should we grind our own coffee at home?

 This is honestly the most important step for me.
 I mentioned earlier about buying freshly roasted beans; when you grind the coffee you’re massively increasing its exposure to oxygen and it will go stale very fast.
+Avoid blade grinders, they just smash the beans up randomly.
+A burr grinder is designed to give you a uniform grind size, which is really important for a balanced flavour.

 What’s the optimum way to store coffee?

 Some people say to keep it in the fridge, but I’m not a fan of that.
 If you’ve got some cheese or other potent foods in there then coffee is way too good at absorbing these aromas!
+An air-tight container in a cool place is your best bet.
+Keeping it in whole bean form instead of ground will also massively prolong its freshness.

 Does water quality make any difference?